JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': '[calendar]'},
     \ })

+..

-Plugins for HTML and CSS hi-speed coding
+    “Plugins for HTML and CSS hi-speed coding”

 .. code-block:: vim